irausch25/CS4641-Project/index.md

 # Introduction/Background:

-- **Introduction**: The project is based around using NLP for a more nuanced understanding of emotional context in text using 6 fundamental human emotions.
+- **Introduction**: The project is based on using NLP for a more nuanced understanding of emotional context in text using 6 fundamental human emotions.
 - **Literature review**: Pang and Lee [8] argue in their book that the field of sentiment analysis has evolved from broad classifications to detailed emotion detection due to the complexities of human language and sentiment.
-Deep learning, especially LSTM [6] and BERT [9], have revolutionized NLP, offering tools capable of a better nuanced understanding.
+Deep learning, especially LSTM [6] and BERT [9], has revolutionized NLP, offering tools capable of a better-nuanced understanding.
-- **Dataset Description**: Contains english twitter messages with corresponding predominant emotion conveyed using six fundamental emotions denoted by numbers: sadness (0), joy (1), love (2), anger (3), fear (4), and surprise (5).
+- **Dataset Description**: Contains English twitter messages with corresponding predominant emotion conveyed using six fundamental emotions denoted by numbers: sadness (0), joy (1), love (2), anger (3), fear (4), and surprise (5).

 - Click [here](https://www.kaggle.com/datasets/nelgiriyewithana/emotions) to view the dataset from Kaggle.